TransBioInfoLab/AD-ATN-biomarkers-and-DNAm/README.md

 This github repository includes scripts used for the analyses in the above manuscript.

-**Method** CSF biomarkers are well-established AD endophenotypes and correlate significantly with neuropathology scores measured on postmortem brain samples.
+CSF biomarkers are well-established AD endophenotypes and correlate significantly with neuropathology scores measured on postmortem brain samples.
 In this work, we performed a comprehensive analysis to identify blood DNA methylation associated with CSF pathological biomarkers for AD in the Alzheimer’s Disease Neuroimaging Initiative (ADNI) cohort.
 Our study included matched samples of whole blood DNA methylation, CSF Aβ42, phosphorylated tau181 (pTau181), and total tau (tTau) biomarkers data, measured on the same subjects and at the same clinical visits from a total of 202 subjects (123 cognitively normal, 79 AD cases).

-**Results** We identified a number of novel associations between blood DNAm and CSF Aβ42, pTau181, and total tau biomarkers, demonstrating that changes in various pathological processes in the CSF are also reflected in the blood epigenome.
+We identified a number of novel associations between blood DNAm and CSF Aβ42, pTau181, and total tau biomarkers, demonstrating that changes in various pathological processes in the CSF are also reflected in the blood epigenome.
 Overall, the CSF biomarker-associated DNAm is relatively distinct in cognitively normal (CN) and AD subjects, highlighting the importance of analyzing omics data measured on cognitively normal (including preclinical AD) subjects to identify diagnostic biomarkers, and considering disease stages in the development and testing of AD treatment strategies.
 Moreover, our pathway analysis of CSF biomarker associated-DNAm from CN subjects revealed that biological processes associated with early brain impairment relevant to AD are marked by DNAm in the blood.

 ### 1. Preprocessing of ADNI DNA methylation data

-The ADNI DNA methylation samples were measured with the Illumina HumanMethylation EPIC beadchip.
-Probes QC and samples QC were conducted.
-The final sample set was selected by matched CSF measures and clinical information.
-Outliers were removed by PCA method.
+The DNA methylation samples were measured with the Illumina HumanMethylation EPIC beadchip.
+Quality control of both probes and samples were performed.

 | File                 | Link |
 |---------------------|-------------|